bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                                 updated.
-Thus, it is not practical to use this while updating multiple bugs at once, as a single comment ID will never be valid on multiple bugs. component              string   The Component the bug is in. deadline               date     The Deadline field is a date specifying when the bug must be completed by, in the format
+Thus, it is not practical to use this while updating multiple bugs at once, as a single comment ID will never be valid on multiple bugs. comment_tags           array    An array of strings to add as comment tags for the new comment. component              string   The Component the bug is in. deadline               date     The Deadline field is a date specifying when the bug must be completed by, in the format